marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-for-linking.rst

-  However, if a library or main executable is supposed to throw or catch exceptions, you must link it using the G++ driver, or using the option :option:`-shared-libgcc`, such that it is linked with the shared libgcc.
+  However, if a library or main executable is supposed to throw or catch exceptions, you must link it using the G++ driver, or using the option :option:`-shared-libgcc`, such that it is linked with the shared :samp:`libgcc`.

 .. option:: -static-libasan

   When the :option:`-fsanitize`:samp:`=address` option is used to link a program, the GCC driver automatically links against libasan.
-If libasan is available as a shared library, and the :option:`-static` option is not used, then this links against the shared version of libasan.
-The :option:`-static-libasan` option directs the GCC driver to link libasan statically, without necessarily linking other libraries statically.
+If :samp:`libasan` is available as a shared library, and the :option:`-static` option is not used, then this links against the shared version of :samp:`libasan`.
+The :option:`-static-libasan` option directs the GCC driver to link :samp:`libasan` statically, without necessarily linking other libraries statically.

 .. option:: -static-libtsan

   When the :option:`-fsanitize`:samp:`=thread` option is used to link a program, the GCC driver automatically links against libtsan.
-If libtsan is available as a shared library, and the :option:`-static` option is not used, then this links against the shared version of libtsan.
-The :option:`-static-libtsan` option directs the GCC driver to link libtsan statically, without necessarily linking other libraries statically.
+If :samp:`libtsan` is available as a shared library, and the :option:`-static` option is not used, then this links against the shared version of :samp:`libtsan`.
+The :option:`-static-libtsan` option directs the GCC driver to link :samp:`libtsan` statically, without necessarily linking other libraries statically.

 .. option:: -static-liblsan

   When the :option:`-fsanitize`:samp:`=leak` option is used to link a program, the GCC driver automatically links against liblsan.
-If liblsan is available as a shared library, and the :option:`-static` option is not used, then this links against the shared version of liblsan.
-The :option:`-static-liblsan` option directs the GCC driver to link liblsan statically, without necessarily linking other libraries statically.
+If :samp:`liblsan` is available as a shared library, and the :option:`-static` option is not used, then this links against the shared version of :samp:`liblsan`.
+The :option:`-static-liblsan` option directs the GCC driver to link :samp:`liblsan` statically, without necessarily linking other libraries statically.

 .. option:: -static-libubsan

   When the :option:`-fsanitize`:samp:`=undefined` option is used to link a program, the GCC driver automatically links against libubsan.
-If libubsan is available as a shared library, and the :option:`-static` option is not used, then this links against the shared version of libubsan.
-The :option:`-static-libubsan` option directs the GCC driver to link libubsan statically, without necessarily linking other libraries statically.
+If :samp:`libubsan` is available as a shared library, and the :option:`-static` option is not used, then this links against the shared version of :samp:`libubsan`.
+The :option:`-static-libubsan` option directs the GCC driver to link :samp:`libubsan` statically, without necessarily linking other libraries statically.

 .. option:: -static-libstdc++

   When the :command:`g++` program is used to link a C++ program, it normally automatically links against libstdc++.
-If libstdc++ is available as a shared library, and the :option:`-static` option is not used, then this links against the shared version of libstdc++.
+If :samp:`libstdc++` is available as a shared library, and the :option:`-static` option is not used, then this links against the shared version of :samp:`libstdc++`.
 That is normally fine.
-However, it is sometimes useful to freeze the version of libstdc++ used by the program without going all the way to a fully static link.
-The :option:`-static-libstdc++` option directs the :command:`g++` driver to link libstdc++ statically, without necessarily linking other libraries statically.
+However, it is sometimes useful to freeze the version of :samp:`libstdc++` used by the program without going all the way to a fully static link.
+The :option:`-static-libstdc++` option directs the :command:`g++` driver to link :samp:`libstdc++` statically, without necessarily linking other libraries statically.

 .. option:: -symbolic